tlegit/symapp/README.md

   3) Have offline access
 ```
   Click the `Allow` button each time to proceed
-* When the Google account authentication is completed, you will see the `Select Option List` where you can select to list the LCBO `stores`, `inventories` or `products` in tabulated format.
+* When the Google account authentication is completed, you will see the `Select option to list` page where you can select to list the LCBO `stores`, `inventories` or `products` in tabulated format.

 ### Terminating the application